awsdocs/amazon-emr-release-guide/doc_source/emr-configure-apps-running-cluster.md

-# Reconfigure an Instance Group in a Running Cluster<a name="emr-configure-apps-running-cluster"></a>
+# Reconfigure an instance group in a running cluster<a name="emr-configure-apps-running-cluster"></a>

 With Amazon EMR version 5\.21\.0 and later, you can reconfigure cluster applications and specify additional configuration classifications for each instance group in a running cluster\.
 To do so, you can use the Amazon EMR console, the AWS Command Line Interface \(AWS CLI\), or the AWS SDK\.
 When you update an application configuration for an instance group, Amazon EMR merges the new configuration with the existing configuration to create a new active configuration\.